World Cup draws attention to equal rights, including attire | Entertainment

 It's a conservative culture that has little tolerance for dissent among its own citizens, she said.

-''There are no independent women's rights organisations and that's partly because the authorities have laws that make it difficult for you to set up associations that are in any way deemed political.
-You are not allowed,'' Begum said. ''Women find it difficult to express or demand their rights offline or even online.''
+“There are no independent women's rights organizations and that's partly because the authorities have laws that make it difficult for you to set up associations that are in any way deemed political.
+You are not allowed,'' Begum said.
+“Women find it difficult to express or demand their rights offline or even online.''
 That's one of the reasons critics are questioning FIFA for awarding of the 2022 World Cup to Qatar.
 Observers certainly noticed when retired American soccer star Carli Lloyd wore a long, high-collared dress with long sleeves for the World Cup draw earlier this year.

 A letter recently circulated among teams from FIFA president Gianni Infantino and secretary general Fatma Samoura asked nations not to bring political or ideological issues into the tournament.